What is Autism?

 Lack of Motivation for Growth-Promoting Social Engagement

-Many of the same indicators that failed to differentiate ASD from TD infants at 6-7 months now distinguish the two groups.
+Many of the same indicators that failed to differentiate autistic from non-autistic infants at 6-7 months now distinguish the two groups.
 The most powerful differences are those related to the degree to which infants become active participants in their social interactions.
-While their TD peers are becoming active partners, initiating, co-regulating & repairing their interactions with parents, ASD infants appear ‘frozen’ in an earlier, passive style of relating.
-Unlike their typically developing peers, they do not become active partners in responding to parent communication and in maintaining their engagements.
+While their non-autistic peers are becoming active partners, initiating, co-regulating & repairing their interactions with parents, autistic infants appear ‘frozen’ in an earlier, passive style of relating.
+Unlike their neurotypically developing peers, they do not become active partners in responding to parent communication and in maintaining their engagements.

 Lack of Desire to Participate in Parent-Guided Joint Play

-Parents spend many hours engaged in simple activities with their typically-developing infants and toddlers, preparing them to participate with social peers.
-The few studies that have been conducted with future ASD infants and toddlers, clearly demonstrate that they do not take advantage of available support, to learn to function in a more coordinated and collaborative manner.
+Parents spend many hours engaged in simple activities with their neurotypically-developing infants and toddlers, preparing them to participate with social peers.
+The few studies that have been conducted with autistic infants and toddlers, clearly demonstrate that they do not take advantage of available support, to learn to function in a more coordinated and collaborative manner.

 Lack of Experience-Sharing Initiation